MADBURY MEMORIAL PARK

 The Memorial Garden may serve as a cremation casting site or as a Memorial Service area.
 No burials shall take place within

-Plaques may be placed on the memorial stone/stones as approved by the Park Superintendent.
-Plaque sizes will be regulated to
+Plaques may be placed on the memorial stone/stones as approved by the Trustees.
+Plaque sizes will be regulated to an

-Fees for plaque mounting and service will be established periodically by the Cemetery Committee and the Park
+Fees for plaque mounting and service will be established periodically by the Trustees.

-The foregoing Rules, Regulations and Fees are subject to amendments as may be necessary by the Cemetery Committee.
+The Forgoing Rules, Regulations and Fees are subject to amendments as may be necessary by the Trustees.
+Reasonable